 It’s best to get a thorough market valuation of your property at the close of this six-year period.
 This provides you with an accurate price and clear documentation outlining the capital gain you’ll make during the time your property isn’t your main residence.

 When you move back into your property, the ATO doesn’t have a clear answer as to when it technically becomes your main residence again.
-However, common sense would consider a period of six months or more be a good starting point.
-And the longer you live in your property, the better.
+However, common sense would consider a period of six months or more to be a good starting point.
+And the longer you live on your property, the better.

-Things can get complicated when you own more than one property.
+Yes, you can, but things can get complicated when you own more than one property.
 This gets even more complicated when you live in more than one property for an extended period of time.

-You don’t actually need to make this decision until you’ve sold your property and lodge your tax return.
+You don’t actually need to make this decision until you’ve sold your property and lodged your tax return.
 In this case, you have the chance to determine the capital gain on both properties, and decide which one will have the most benefit of being considered your main residence.

 Your accountant can help you determine which property will have the most tax-effective benefits.